• Skip to main content

 I’m Thomas, founder of Denimhunters.
 Once a week, I send an email with what I’m working on and writing—new guides, deals, and things worth paying attention to.

-The post Shrink-to-Fit Selvedge: How to Buy Unsanforized Jeans appeared first on Denimhunters.
+The post Ready to Wear: One-Washed Unsanforized Jeans appeared first on Denimhunters.

 DENIM and PATCHES sourced this post originally published on this site